smatechnologies/azure-vm-java/docs/azure-vm.md

 On Windows, example on how to encrypt the value "abcdefg":
 ```
 EncryptValue -v abcdefg

 ```

 ## Exit Codes
-The `AzureStorage` exits `0` when the performed request succeeds.
-Otherwise `AzureStorage` exits `1` on failure.
+The `AzureVM` exits `0` when the performed request succeeds.
+Otherwise `AzureVM` exits `1` on failure.

-## AzureStorage Arguments
+## AzureVM Arguments
-The AzureStorage connector requires arguments to be given to function.
-It uses the principle of Tasks, where each task performs an action or a combination of actions against Azure Storage.
+The AzureVM connector requires arguments to be given to function.
+It uses the principle of Tasks, where each task performs an action or a combination of actions against Azure Virtual Machines.

 ### Global
 Arguments | Description
 --------- | -----------
-**-sa**  | (Mandatory) The name of the Azure Storage account to perform the task on.
+**-rg**  | (Mandatory) The Resource group associated with the request.
 **-t**   | (Mandatory) The task to perform.

 ### containercreate